Scarabei/Flutter/README.md

       compile "com.github.Scarabei.Flutter:flutter-api:$flutterAPIversion"
   }
 ```
+Now you can develop/compile your java library aganst the Flutter API without Android and Flutter frameworks.

 ### In your Android project

 #### Step 4.
 Import your library.

+This really dependes on you how you do that.

 #### Step 5 (Optional).
 Enable multidex.
+That would be necessary if you fail to compile your Android app with errors like:
+ - ```Error:Execution failed for task :app:transformClassesWithDexForDebug.```
+ - ```Error:Error converting bytecode to dex:```

+or similar.

 ```
 android {